We bought the worst-rated hotel in Page. Here's why.

 We're not going to tell you the renovation is finished.
 It isn't.
 Our Grand Opening is September 25, 2026, and until every room meets the bar, you'll see exactly what's available and what's still behind plastic sheeting.

 We're not going to promise a breakfast that doesn't exist.
-We learned that one from 431 teachers.
+The sign out front taught us that one.

 And we're not going to pretend the old reviews aren't there.
 They are, and they're accurate history.
 We'd rather earn the new ones.